 I could go on about this for an eternity but I’d much rather change course by talking about the actual film itself so here goes….

 It’s safe to say that Bohemian Rhapsody has been caught in a landslide of issues over the past decade.
-From chopping and changing its production team to accusations of white-washing, the Queen-based biopic has been through the mill.
+From chopping and changing its production team to accusations of straight-washing, the Queen-based biopic has been through the mill.
 But despite all these problems, the film manages to ‘keep itself alive’ as a loud, foot-stomping celebration about Queen’s rise to fame with plenty for audiences to enjoy.